 When not addressed in an appropriate and timely fashion, mental health challenges may start to manifest in physical ailments.
 And physical injuries, which are not uncommon in a high-risk industry, can themselves lead to mental stress, underscoring the importance of identifying the early signs of mental stress.

-It is in employers’ best interests to look after the mental health of their employees, and many countries require employers to provide a working environment that is not detrimental to employees’ mental health.
+Employers have a clear duty of care towards their people, and in most countries are legally obliged to provide a working environment that is not detrimental to employees’ mental health.
 Beyond the risk of litigation, stress, anxiety, and poor mental health can lead to lower productivity, increased absence and turnover, and an elevated risk of workplace injuries.

 Companies in the construction industry have a role to play in addressing mental stress among their employees.
 While employers cannot relieve their people of all stressors, they can focus on improving working conditions and providing access to health and safety resources.